dansgithubuser/dlal/README.md

 - MIDI
 - audio (constant-size arrays)

+Audio is unique because it is exposed as a value, whereas the command and MIDI interfaces are functions.
+For this reason, audio is useful for conveying quantities other than actual audio.
+For example, components may share control voltage via the audio interface.
+Arguably, audio is one example of control voltage, but it is named for how it is usually, or at least necessarily, used.

 Additionally, components have an `evaluate` function called regularly when audio is being produced.

 Components may register a `connect` command defining how to connect to another component.
 The other component is always connected as an _output_.
 That is, during evaluation, information should flow from this component to the other component.
 If a component registers `connect`, it should register a `disconnect` command as well.